Foxh0und/MCSC/membership.md

 ![membershippack.jpg](/assets/membershippack.jpg)
 <br>

-The membership Fee is $60 for the 2019/2020 season plus we discount the fee for country Victoria, family/friends and inter-state supporters
+The membership Fee is $60 for the 2019/2020 season plus we discount the fee for country Victoria, family/friends and inter-state supporters.
+Please see the [tickets page](https://www.melbournechelsea.com.au/tickets/) if you plan to travel to London.

 ## Events